47rooks/virtual-rubiks-cube/README.md

      * move light position for the first point light - it obstructs the backpack model
      * add UI label indicating the target of the mouse ?
      * add loading message as the model load is done - it takes a while
+     * add BaseScene function to get scene clear color as black - subclasses to override if they want different colors

    * First
      * document code - in progress